jscianna/Decentland-Directory/docs/w3gram.md

 <b>w3gram will fix:</b>
 - skeptical fan base and the Reddit system's negative feedback option
 - community centralization: owned by admins
-- classifying users on their Karma regardless their content
+- classifying users basing on their Karma regardless their content
-- non-clear rules to join a community or to guarantee admin's allow on posts sharing
+- unclear rules to join a community or to guarantee admin's allow on posts sharing

 <h2>KarmaDAO:</h2>